lepczynski-s/ansta/README.md

 > Example people-listing single page application using VueJS

+You can see working deployment here, on [GitHub Pages](https://lepczynski-s.github.io/ansta).

 For the sake of an example application uses an in-memory only database repository implemented using NeDB Datastore and wrapped as a custom Vue plugin.